iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 In the following video example, you'll see the module arm with *Continuous command* enabled, spin at the throttle specified, the user enables the ability to disarm on throttle, then lower the throttle to 0 where the module plays its disarm song.
-Plotted in the plotting window are the module's armed state in orange (0 for disarmed, 1 for armed) and the its velocity in green.
+Plotted in the plotting window are the module's armed state in orange (0 for disarmed, 1 for armed) and its velocity in green.

 .. raw:: html